 Grantmaker and Grantseeker.
 In positions as a federal agency grant manager and foundation project director, I oversaw the distribution of millions of dollars in grants to nonprofits.
 As a nonprofit project director, volunteer board member, and consultant, I’ve also written scores of successful grant applications.
 I understand what it’s like to be on both sides of the proposal.

 Board Member.
 I’ve served as board president, vice president, treasurer, secretary, and regular ol’ board member for several different nonprofit organizations.
-(I'm currently on the board of Positive Wellness Alliance and Lillian's List.)
+(I’m currently on the board of Women Advance.)
 I appreciate the big picture and the minutiae of running successful nonprofit organizations.

 Entrepreneur.
 I started my own business in 1998 and have managed all aspects of it — I not only deliver services to my clients, but I’m my own IT director, bookkeeper, advertising director, and HR manager.
 Running a small business is a lot like running a small nonprofit.
 You learn how to do lots of new things, discover what you can do yourself and what you really need to hire out, and, hopefully, love showing up for work everyday.